Selling a Waste Management or Environmental Services Business: A Strategic Guide for Owners

-Valuation in the waste management and environmental services sector is predominantly a function of EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) multiples.
-While the 5-9x range is a common benchmark, the actual multiple a business can command is subject to a wide range of factors, including its subsector, scale, profitability, and growth trajectory [2].
-Owners must have a granular understanding of these nuances to accurately assess their company’s worth.
+Valuation in the waste management and environmental services sector is primarily driven by EBITDA multiples.
+While a general range of 3x–7x is common for lower middle market businesses, the precise multiple is contingent on subsector, scale, profitability, and growth trajectory.
+Owners must possess a granular understanding of these factors to accurately assess their company’s intrinsic value.

 | Subsector | EBITDA Range ($1-3M) | EBITDA Range ($3-5M) | EBITDA Range ($5-10M) |